 - You’re completely depleted and have nothing left to give

-Next in line comes the devaluation phase of the narcissistic friend.
-By this point, the narcissist has hooked you in and pieces of their real self slip through.
+Next in line comes the devaluation stage of the narcissist friendship cycle.
+By this point, the narcissist has hooked you in and pieces of their real self start to slip through.

-It’s extremely exhausting for narcissist’s to pretend to be nice, charming, attentive and generous.
+It’s extremely exhausting for narcissists to pretend to be nice, charming, attentive and generous, so you can guarantee that the mask will drop from time to time.

-They aim to weaken you so as to more easily control you.
+They aim to weaken you in order to more easily control you.

 However, our mind struggles to comprehend or see the narcissist as they truly are because their manipulations are so heavy and well-played, especially during the love bombing phase.